 Skip advert

 Evo rating

 Well, it’s a 911, isn’t it?
-You could recognise that profile a mile off, and Porsche’s head of design, Michael Mauer, and the team only delicately reformed many of its iconic details.
-The biggest structural difference at the front is that the front wings now totally encapsulate the round headlights, met by a square-edged bonnet and extremely tight shutlines.
-The bonnet also now has a central divot, referencing the earliest 911 models.
-If you’re wondering why the 992 seems to mimic the 993-generation 911, it’s for these reasons.
+You could recognise the profile a mile off, despite the 992’s delicately reformed details.
+Compared to the 991, the biggest structural difference at the front is that the wings totally encapsulate the round headlights, met by a square-edged bonnet and extremely tight shutlines.
+The bonnet has a central divot, referencing the earliest 911 models, and a crisper front bumper design is new for the 992.2.

 Advertisement - Article continues below

-A more artful graphic is the rear screen and engine cover, which are now integrated into the one graphic, reducing visual clutter.
-All Carreras come with an active rear wing, but there’s an optional Aerokit available on the options list that replaces it with a static unit.
+A more distinctive element is the rear screen, vertical central brake light and engine cover, which are now integrated into the one graphic, reducing visual clutter.
+All Carreras come with an active rear wing, but there’s an optional Aerokit available on the options list that replaces it with a fixed unit.
 With so much variation possible via the options list, you really can specify a 911 anywhere from LA poser to track-honed racer with only a few ticks of the right option boxes.

+Skip advert